pisarenko-net/md-uploader/README.md

 By default, users won't have sufficient access to the device.
 The solution is to update udev rules to grant permission.
 For testing purposes I'm running this under root.
+An example udev rule file is available in this repository.

 Sony calls the process of putting tracks onto the devices "downloading".
 Throughout the codebase I'm using the term "download".
 The documentation and the description